Cadets provide motorist assistance; display leadership skills

 |0

-This work, Cadets provide motorist assistance; display leadership skills, by SSgt Michael Ward, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cadets provide motorist assistance; display leadership skills, by Stephen Roughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.